-Today is International Saxophone Day
+Today is Total Absurdity Day

 busker \BUS-kur\, noun: A person who performs an art in public places for donations of appreciation.